daddinuz/nongravitar/README.md

 are full of resources like energy or spare parts useful to repair you spaceship and continue your journey.

-You are free to navigate the planets as you like and to collect resources using your spaceship's ray tractor, but be careful, the planets may be crowded by hostile bunkers that are going to shoot you at first sight, in order to protect the resources present on the planet.
+You are free to navigate the planets as you like and to collect resources using your spaceship's tractor beam, but be careful, the planets may be crowded by hostile bunkers that are going to shoot you at first sight, in order to protect the resources present on the planet.

 In order to navigate to the next solar system, you must defeat all the enemies that lives on the planets;